 Evangeline Walton is best known for her epic retelling of The Mabinogian, but she is also the author of a number of historical novels and her historical fantasy THE SWORD IS FORGED.
 She has won two World Fantasy Awards, for Special Achievement, in 1985, and Lifetime Achievement in 1989.

 Award-winning Joseph Wambaugh was born in Pittsburgh and served as an officer in the LA Police Department for fourteen years.
 He published his first three books - THE NEW CENTURIONS, THE BLUE KNIGHT and THE ONION FIELD - while still in the force.
 More recent books include THE BLOODING, THE GLITTER DOME, FLOATERS and HOLLYWOOD STATION.
 He lives in Southern California.

 Barbara Want is a writer and broadcaster.
 She was a BBC TV producer before her twin sons were born in 2002.
 They live in London.
 She is also the author of Baby Secrets.

 CATRIONA WARD was born in Washington, DC and grew up in the United States, Kenya, Madagascar, Yemen, and Morocco.
 She read English at St Edmund Hall, Oxford and is a graduate of the Creative Writing MA from the University of East Anglia.
-Her debut novel, Rawblood (Weidenfeld & Nicolson, 2015) won Best Horror Novel at the 2016 British Fantasy Awards, was shortlisted for the Author's Club Best First Novel Award and was selected as a Winter 2016 Fresh Talent title by WHSmith.
-Rawblood is published in the US and Canada as The Girl from Rawblood (Sourcebooks, 2017).
-She works for a human rights foundation and lives in London.@Catrionaward
+Her debut novel, RAWBLOOD, won Best Horror Novel at the 2016 British Fantasy Awards, was shortlisted for the Author's Club Best First Novel Award and was selected as a Winter 2016 Fresh Talent title by WHSmith.
+RAWBLOOD is published in the US and Canada as THE GIRL FROM RAWBLOOD (Sourcebooks, 2017).
+She lives in London and Devon.